-Table 12: Response to Treatment, nVNS vs. Standard of Care, Prevention, Cluster Headache
+Table 12: Response to Treatment, nVNS vs. Standard of Care, Prevention,Cluster Headache b Calculated based on data provided in the study.

-Participants, Response t o treatment, n (%)a Author, year (study) nVNS/control, n nVNS Control RR (95% CI) Gaul et al, 2016 53 (PREVA) 45/48 18 (40) 4 (8.3) 4.8 (1.76-13.10) ^b
+Participants, Response to t reatment, n (%) a Author, year (study) nVNS/control, n nVNS Control RR (95% CI) Gaul et al, 2016 (PREVA) 45/48 18 (40) 4 (8.3) 4.8 (1.76-13.10) b

-Abbreviations: CI, confidence interval; nVNS, noninvasive vagus nerve stimulation; RR, relative risk; SE, standard error.
+Abbreviations: CI, confidence interval; nVNS, noninvasive vagus nerve stimulation; RR, relative risk; SE, standard error. aResponse was defined as the proportion of people with a reduction of 50% or greater in the mean number of cluster headache attacks per week.

-In subsequent post hoc analyses, 54 response to treatment remained higher with nVNS plus standard of care compared with standard of care alone when using response thresholds of 25% or 75%, and these findings were statistically significant (P < .001 and < .009, respectively).
+In subsequent post hoc analyses, response to treatment remained higher with nVNS plus standard of care compared with standard of care alone when using response thresholds of 25% or 75%, and these findings were statistically significant (P < .001 and < .009, respectively).
 However, these data were limited because they evaluated only a subset of participants from the overall analysis (Appendix 5, Table A9).